 4)To provide opportunities for participating staff members to share their perspectives and opinions with peers, allowing for the reconsideration of the meaning and role of language education.

 A total of ten students at Yokohama Yoshida Junior High School participated in this project.
-Five Japanese and eleven international students from Yokohama National University also participated in the project as supporters.
-The project was planned and conducted by one Yokohama Yoshida Junior High School faculty member, seven Yokohama National University faculty members, and one DST Study Working Group member.
+Six Japanese and nine international students from Yokohama National University also participated in the project as supporters.
+The project was planned and conducted by seven Yokohama National University faculty members in cooperation with one Yokohama Yoshida Junior High School faculty member.

 The following four sessions were conducted.

-Students and faculty members received information on Yokohama Yoshida Junior High School and learned the procedures for the project.
-Each created their DST.
+Students received information on Yokohama Yoshida Junior High School and learned the procedures for the project.